chipsalliance/chisel/.github/PULL_REQUEST_TEMPLATE.md

 ### Contributor Checklist

 - [ ] Did you add Scaladoc to every public function/method?
+- [ ] Did you update the FIRRTL spec to include every new feature/behavior?
 - [ ] Did you add at least one test demonstrating the PR?
 - [ ] Did you delete any extraneous printlns/debugging code?
 - [ ] Did you specify the type of improvement?